plone/bobtemplates.plone/docs/develop.rst

 All templates and sub-templates should have tests for the structure they provide.

 These tests will give developers a good starting point to write tests for their own code.
-Also these tests will be called by Tox and on Travis to make sure that all the structures created by ``bobtemplates.plone`` are working and tested.
+Also these tests will be called by Tox and on Travis to make sure that all the structures created by ``bobtemplates.eea`` are working and tested.

 We run tests for both all the templates with every combination and inside the generated packages.